Augusta on his mind: Straka rallies to win the Honda Classic

 “Didn’t play well, so I didn’t win the golf tournament,” Berger said.

-Straka was in the group five shots back to start Sunday, then made bogey on the opening hole.
+Straka was in the group five shots back to start Sunday, then missed a 2-foot par putt and made bogey on the opening hole.
 But slowly and steadily, he clawed back — a birdie on the par-4 ninth got him to 7 under, followed by another birdie on the 14th.

 A 20-footer on the 16th pulled him into a tie.
 That’s when weather decided to show up, too.

 As if the finish needed more drama, it simply started pouring as the final groups were finishing.
-Kitayama and Straka were camped out on the 18th fairway, neither wanting to emerge from under their umbrellas to play their second shots into the par-5 finishing hole.
+Kitayama and Straka got a fortunate break, getting to play their tee shots on 18 before the rain started.
+The sudden downpour came in fast, and both camped out on the 18th fairway under their umbrellas before playing their second shots into the par-5 finishing hole.

-Both eventually did, each hitting to about 50 feet and setting up eagle putts.
+Each hit to about 50 feet and set up eagle putts.
 Straka two-putted, then waited to see if Lowry — who rushed into a poor tee shot during the downpour on 18 — could get to 10 under.

 He couldn’t.
 And Straka is on his way back to Georgia.